Traveling Revolutionary War Exhibit Coming Soon

 Free Admission

-The Museum maintains a permanent collection of artifacts highlighting the natural and cultural history of Davidson County.
+The Museum maintains a permanent collection of artifacts highlighting the history of Davidson County.
 The collection and other Museum resources are made available through regularly scheduled exhibits, special programming, and through various digital platforms including online access to the collections database.

 Exhibits

-We feature changing exhibits as well as permanent galleries, all highlighting our shared history.
+We feature permanent and changing exhibits, all highlighting our shared history.
 Learn more about Current, Upcoming and Past Exhibits.

 Collection

-The Permanent Collection is comprised of thousands of artifacts, images and archival materials highlighting the natural and cultural history of Davidson County.
+The Permanent Collection is comprised of thousands of artifacts, images and archival materials highlighting the history of Davidson County.
 Learn more about the Collection and Search our Online Database.

 County History